stefanopagliari/bibnotes/README.md

     - {{title}},
     - {{author}},
     - {{year}}
-- **Template**: It is possible to select among two existing templates, one presenting the metadata as a simple list and the other wrapping the information into boxes using the Admonition plugin.
-It is also possible to or provide a custom template (see below).
+- **Template**: It is possible to select among two existing templates (one presenting the metadata as a simple list and the other wrapping the information into boxes using the Admonition plugin) or to or provide a custom template (see below).
 - **Missing Fields**: Fields that are present in the template but missing in the entry are deleted by default.
 This can be changed in the settings.

 ## Fields